kirillvy/react-slots/README.md

 ## Changelog

 - 0.1
-  - Performance optimizations, optional pre-indexing by useChildren function.
+  - Performance optimizations, optional pre-indexing by useScope function.
   - clarifications on flags for non-slotted elements.
   - clarifications on default, fallback and passed props.
 - 0.2 (feature addition lock for 1.0)